DannyBen/bashly/README.md

 ### Flag options

-The flag's value will be available to you as `${args[--output]}` in your bash function (regardless of whether the user provided ut with the long or short form).
+The flag's value will be available to you as `${args[--output]}` in your bash function (regardless of whether the user provided it with the long or short form).

  Option    | Description